johnfraserss/ICS4U/Assignments/11 - HTML DOM/README.md

   * Update a previous program to include arrays (if need be)
   * Update that same program to take input from the HTML page (textboxes, etc.), and add the new item to the array
   * Make use of a slider to modify some portion of your program

+If you are doing this task in Processing, then you are to create a slider bar class manually and make use of it through your GUI

 Submission Item(s)
 ------------------